 Weather can play a major part in pre event planning and during the day.
 Councils put a lot of effort into these Fairs and require fast thinking and agile photography.
 Photographers will need to be well rested and well planned to perform in the heat of the day and be at the ready for everything from family photo request to stall holders, Mayoral and local Minister speeches all within a few minutes and meters from each other.

-Wear a camera harness and really comfortable shoes, carry water and wear a hat are a few essential tips on personal safety and performance.
+Wear a camera harness and really comfortable shoes, carry water and wear a hat outdoors are a few essential tips on personal safety and performance.
 Comprehensive event photography tips and ideas on that page.